Visiting Avebury: what you need to know

 - Avebury access statement (PDF / 2.3MB) download

 - The safety of our visitors, volunteers and staff remains our top priority.
-Face coverings are not compulsory but we recommend that you wear one in any area on your visit which is enclosed and crowded.
+Face coverings are required in all indoor spaces apart from the restaurant.
 We'll continue to provide hand sanitiser and stick to our high standards of cleanliness.

 - If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that had the virus in the last 14 days, please don’t visit until you are recovered.